What Is a 'Shitcoin'?

 There are two kinds of people who want to know what a shitcoin is.
 The first is a person who hears “shitcoin” all over the place: “that’s a shitcoin!” and “stop shilling your shitcoins,” but they don’t know exactly what it means for something to be a shitcoin.
 The other kind of person gets the idea of what a shitcoin is, but doesn’t know which cryptocurrencies are shitcoins and which aren’t.
 So for those who give a shit, here are some definitions.

 The Urban Dictionary defines a shitcoin as "a great way to lose money" and "a cryptocurrency with no utility or unique features."
-In other words, a shitcoin is a cryptocurrency that will someday be worth less than the Billfodl wallet you're using to secure it.
+In other words, a shitcoin is a cryptocurrency that will someday be totally worthless.

 Investopia provides a detailed definition, saying that a shitcoin is "a pejorative term used to describe an altcoin that has become worthless.
 Shitcoin value may disappear because interest failed to materialize, because the altcoin itself was not created in good faith, or because the price was based on speculation."
 This article then continues to break down 'shitcoin' more with another 500 words of description and analysis.

-A Quora poster calls it an "altcoin which is considered worthless due to the lack of product or useful features in the development of its blockchain.
+A Quora poster calls it an "altcoin (that) is considered worthless due to the lack of...useful features in the development of its blockchain.
 While shitcoins are considered worthless, that doesn’t necessarily stop them from going 'to the moon'".

 Nothing in this article is financial advice.
 I am not a financial adviser.
 Please consult a professional financial adviser if you're looking for financial advice.

-Truth be told, the definitions above are all pretty good.
-But in the end, 'shitcoin' is really an opinion.
+However, truth be told, the definitions above are all pretty good.
+But in the end, what coins are 'shitcoins' is really an opinion.
 Everybody has one, right?
 Decryptionary raises the white flag and just defines a shitcoin as "any cryptocurrency that is disliked by the person talking about it."
 And even that has some merit.
 Some people think that all cryptocurrencies are shitcoins.

 Take Noriel Roubini, an American economist who teaches at New York University's Stern School of Business.
 In October of 2018, the term 'shitcoin' actually entered United States Senate testimony at the Banking Committee, thanks to Roubini's 37 page assessment titled, "Crypto is the Mother of All Scams and (Now Busted) Bubbles While Blockchain Is The Most Over-Hyped Technology Ever, No Better than a Spreadsheet/Database."